 Previously she served as Director of End Slavery Ministries with International Teams, with global responsibility for building teams and placing workers in the worldwide fight against slavery.
 But her heart and passion remained for the travesty of this crime, in epidemic proportions yet hidden in plain sight, right here in her own backyard.

 Her career leading up to these roles includes teaching elementary school, heading an inner-city ministry in Nashville, and serving overseas in a ministry to refugees and those recovering from decades of repressive government in Eastern Europe.
-She’s authored books and articles on child-training and has for decades addressed the issue of child abuse in the church, informally counseling women recovering from such abuse.
+For decades she’s addressed the issue of child abuse in the church, informally counseling women recovering from such abuse.

 Derri is the 2011 regional recipient of the Soroptimist Ruby Award for Women Helping Women and 2012 winner of the Trafficking in America Service award.
 She received the 2014 Salute to Excellence Baptist Healing Trust Access to Care award for the work of End Slavery Tennessee.
 She sits on both the governor appointed state Human Trafficking Task Force and the Federal Human Trafficking Task Force.
 Her many speaking venues include the US Capitol and TEDx Nashville.

 She now devotes her knowledge, experience and passion to promote healing of human trafficking survivors and strategically confront slavery in our state.